RicManByakugan/devops-app/README.md

 # DevopsApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.4 and is set up for containerized deployment using Docker.

 Url : https://devops-app-8gpe.onrender.com/